The Error You Already See Through

 The biohacking market: $38 billion now, projected $216 billion by 2035.
 Oura Ring at $1 billion revenue.
 Eight Sleep at $1.5 billion valuation.
 These are infrastructure for biological self-knowledge — the interoceptive awareness William James identified as the foundation of emotional and cognitive life.
 People are building, with their own money, the feedback systems the medical model never provided.
 Merleau-Ponty would recognize this: the recovery of embodied self-knowledge.

 We use these terms across our work to describe extractive versus regenerative patterns.
-In the metabolic context, they stop being abstractions and become measurable physiological states.
+In your body, they stop being abstractions and become measurable physiological states.

 Degenerative biology: elevated cortisol, low vagal tone, shortened telomeres, impaired mitochondria, chronic inflammation, insulin resistance, disrupted sleep.
 A body consuming reserves faster than it rebuilds them.
 This is 93.2% at the cellular level.